Alecat/LaserComb/README.md

 # LaserComb
-An Illustrator Plugin to aid creation of finger joints when making files for laser cutting
+An Illustrator Extension to aid creation of finger joints when making files for laser cutting

 ## This script is in early development and its calculations may return values that Illustrator finds disagreeable.
 Please make sure to save your work before running any of the LaserComb functions!